conniechen651/chat/README.md

 Group 5: Jordan Aviles and Connie Chen

 Each member's contributions:
-Jordan: server socket, main menu implementation, command and error handling, connection validation with IP and port inputs, and termination handling with displayable information
+Jordan: Server Socket, Main Menu Implementation, Command and Error Handling, Connection Validation with IP and Port Inputs, and Termination Handling with Displayable Information.

 Connie: client socket, ...